National 3,4 & 5

 National Qualifications are designed with flexibility to suit the needs of individual students.
-As such, the English Department offers both National 4 and 5 qualifications from S4 onwards.
+As such, the English Department offers National 3,4 and 5 qualifications from S4 onwards.

 National 4 Course

 The National 4 course is internally assessed and consists of two units – Creation and Production (Writing and Talking) and Analysis and Evaluation (Reading and Listening.)
 The course covers the four Literacy outcomes which build the necessary skills for life, learning and work.
 A mandatory Added Value Unit involves the students undertaking an independent project which combines the four key skills of Reading, Writing, Talking and Listening to provide an end product which must be passed in order to achieve an overall National Four Course Pass.

 National 5 Course

 The National 5 course includes a manatory internal talking/listeniung unit called Performance Spoken Language.
 There is also an external exam, consisting of a Reading for Understanding, Analysis, Evaluation (Close Reading) Paper, and a Scottish Set Text and Critical Essay Paper.
 Pupils must additionally submit an externally assessed Writing Folio, consisting of a Discursive Piece and either an Imaginative or Personal/Reflective Piece.

 Please note that pupil progress is tracked through the Unit and National 5 Prelim and any movement between the levels is dependent upon progress.